-Combine 2 cups of milk, 2 oz (1/2 stick) butter, salt and a tiny pinch nutmeg in a medium-large saucepan.
+Combine 2 cups of milk, 2 ounces (1/2 stick) butter, salt, and a tiny pinch nutmeg in a medium-large saucepan.
 Bring to a boil.

 Meanwhile, mix the farina with 1 cup cold milk in a bowl, until well blended.
 Add this cold mixture into the simmering milk, whisking continually to avoid lumps.
-Cook over medium-low flame, whisking often, until it thickens.
-Remove from heat and let cool 5 -10 minutes.
+Cook over medium-low flame, stirring often, until it is very thick (if too loose, the cut out shapes will "melt" when baked.)
+Remove from heat and let cool 5 to 10 minutes.

-Pour mixture onto a rimmed baking sheet or shallow pan, so it's about 1/2 inch deep.
+Pour mixture onto a rimmed baking sheet or shallow pan, so it's about 1/2-inch deep.
 Smooth top to make an even thickness and cool briefly.
-Cover and chill in fridge for at least 4 hours, or overnight, until very firm.
+Cover and chill in fridge for at least 4 hours or, better, overnight, until very firm.

-Preheat oven to 425 degrees, and butter a shallow baking dish.
+Preheat oven to 425° F and butter a shallow baking dish.

-- Melt the remaining butter and drizzle it evenly over the gnocchi rounds.
-Sprinkle the remaining Parmesan evenly over the top.
+Melt the remaining butter and drizzle it evenly over the gnocchi rounds.
+Sprinkle the remaining 3/4 cup of Parmesan evenly over the top.

-Bake about 20-25 minutes, until the top is golden brown and the edges bubble.
+Bake about 20 to 25 minutes, until the top is golden brown and the edges bubble.
 Serve directly from the baking dish.